pyzkaccess

 Readers

 The main operation we can do with a reader is to read its events.
-Number of reader is denoted on board.
-Readers can be accessed by different ways:
+Number of reader is denoted on the board.
+Readers can be addressed in different ways:

 zk.readers.events.refresh() # All readers